mikegrb/App-otfile/README.md

 otfile will make use of the following modules, if available:

 * Term::Progressbar
-* Mac::Pasteboard - For auto-copying generated URL to the clipboard
+* Clipboard - For auto-copying generated URL to the clipboard
 * File::MMagic - For detecting and setting correct MIME-type, otherwise ```application/data``` is used.
 * UUID::Tiny - For generating a UUID for the path, otherwise a random string is used.
 * URI::Escape - If unsafe characters are in filename, they will be escaped by URI::Escape if it is present, otherwise, otfile will die with an error.